PerformanceEstimation/.github/profile/README.md

 This organization regroups works/packages/toolboxes related to performance estimation problems.

-If you find some content useful, please don't hesitate to give feedbacks/star the content!
+If you find some content useful, please don't hesitate to give feedbacks and or to star the content!

 ## Current packages
 - [**PESTO**](https://github.com/PerformanceEstimation/Performance-Estimation-Toolbox): allows a quick access to performance estimation problems in Matlab.